Submitty/submitty.github.io/_docs/instructor/rainbow_grades/overview.md

    Set the variables at the top of the file (`USERNAME`, `RAINBOW_GRADES_DIRECTORY`, `HWSERVER`, `REPORTS_DIRECTORY`)

+   If you are not a developer, jump to step 5 after setting these variables.

-   Note:  When using the development VM, you can connect to the server as the instructor user:
+   Note (**FOR DEVELOPERS ONLY**):  When using the development VM, you can connect to the server as the instructor user:

    ```
    ssh -p 2222 instructor@127.0.0.1